Julianne Vallerand

-Julianne Rita Marie Vallerand (born August 9, 2001) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.
+Julianne Rita Marie "Jubes" Vallerand (born August 9, 2001) is a Canadian soccer player who plays for Halifax Tides FC in the Northern Super League.

 Early life

 Vallerand played youth soccer with CS Terrebonne and AS Varennes.
 She played with Team Quebec at the 2017 Canada Summer Games, winning gold.

 College career

 In 2019, Vallerand began attending West Virginia University, where she played for the women's soccer team.
 On August 23, 2019, she made her debut and scored her first goal in a 2-0 victory over the Duquesne Dukes.
 In August 2021, she was named the West Virginia Student Athlete of the Week.
 In October 2023, she was named the Big 12 Conference Defender of the Week.
 She was named to the Big 12 All-Academic Team in each of her five seasons, as well as the Academic All-District Team in her final three seasons.
 Over her five seasons, she scored 16 goals and added another six assists, while obtaining both a bachelor's degree in criminology and a Master of Business Administration.